 In general, it is recommended to thoroughly overhaul your website every 2 to 3 years to ensure you can still keep up with the competition.
 In the meantime, installing updates for plugins and third party tools on a regular basis is essential to avoid becoming vulnerable to malware or security breaches.
 It is also the best way to continuously provide your users with an optimal user experience in terms of uninterrupted availability of your website, functionality and navigation.

 Where to start

-Depending on the reason and the ultimate goal of your website overhaul, you may consider starting from scratch or work with what you already have and make a few adjustments along the way.
+Depending on the reason and the ultimate goal of your website overhaul, you may consider starting from scratch or working with what you already have and making a few adjustments along the way.

 The Revamp: Minor adjustments